 Aligned Standard: Kindergarten - K.CC.2, K.CC.4

-- Cardinal Numbers Step-by-step Lesson- Get the animals places for their foot race.
+- Ordinal Step-by-step Lesson- Determine the place the animals came in their foot race.

 - Cardinality (Position within a Set) Guided Lesson - Another race!
 Did I lose my imagination?
 This one is with cars at least.

 - Position within a Set Guided Lesson Explanation - I tried my best to clearly and concisely explain the concepts.

 - Write How Many You See Worksheet - Like a counting sheet, but it is a bit more involved.

 - Cardinality and Counting One More- Find cardinal positions and count one more at the end of this sheet.

 - Circle the Correct Amount Worksheet - We give you a number of pictures to circle.
 This is somewhat like a counting sheet too.

 - Color Using Cardinal Values Worksheet - We use words like "Last, Middle, First" to navigate students through a set.